sarahschwartz/interop-game-demo/README.md

 ### Deploy the Game Leaderboard

-Update the approved game contract addresses in the `utils/deployedContracts.ts` file.
+Update the approved game contract addresses in the `.env` file.
+If you used different chain IDs than the ones in these instructions during the chain setup, update those in the `ignition/modules/Leaderboard.ts` file to match what is in your chain's `ZkStack.yaml` file.

 Then deploy the Game leaderboard contract: